combinedev/UFMG_space_invaders_allegro/README.md

 * Or, build Allegro 5 from source.
 * Then configure your compiler (e.g., MSVC or MinGW) and make sure it's accessible in your `PATH`.

-## How to Build Allegro5 Projects on Windows Using MSYS2 and MinGW
+## How to Build on Windows Using MSYS2 and MinGW

 ### 1. Install MSYS2 and MinGW-w64